macs-h/346-asgn1-media-library-manager/ASGN1_README.md

 ### how you tested your code;

 We implemented two types of testing: Unit tests and bash script testing.
-We used Unit testing to test the individual backend components against what we expected them to do (eg test "add(file)", "add(metadata, file)").
-Testing in this manner allowed us to make sure that the backend works as expected so if there are issues with the program as a whole we know it's to do with the front end.
+We used Unit testing in a file called "collectionTesting.swift" to test the individual backend components  (eg test "add(file)", "add(metadata, file)" functions itself).
+Testing in this manner allowed us to make sure that the backend works as expected given any valid input so if there are issues with the program as a whole we know it's to do with the front end.
+The only issue we had with unit testing is that some of a functions (speficially remove functions) require users to validate that the action taken is desired via stdin, we couldn't give the unit testing expected stdin so the user testing needs to manually type "y" to validate the actions which isn't ideal.

 We used bash script testing to test the program as a whole to make sure the user expience is pleasent and the program does what is required and expected.
 We testing with a large range of inputs and commands in various orders so that we could deal with anything that the user could attempt.
 Because we tested the backend with unit tests we know if there are any porblems it is a an issue with the front end which made debugging so much easier.

 ### if you completed the assignment in a pair, you must explain the role taken by each member of your pair; and

 To decide the roles we both read the specifications and Sam had an idea on how to do the backend (collection class functions) so he started working on that while Max had an idea about working with JSON files so he started working on the "front end" stuff.
 We then worked together to incorperate our code and make it work with each of our systems.
+Sam then did the Unit tests because he made the back end while max did bash testing because he worked on the "front end".

 This method of role seperation worked well because we were able to work on different files and different aspects so we had no conficts when merging code.
 In terms of getting in each way or slowing the other down we never had any problems because Sam started and finished the backend almost before Mac started so Max was able to use his code straight away thus streamlining production.
+Seperating the testing also worked well because we were testing our individual parts we were able to fix any issues quickly because we each wrote the code we were testing and thus could easly locate the problem.